Tax-Smart Withdrawals

 Most clients who come to your firm for advice will have more than one retirement account tucked away, often because they didn’t roll over the 401(k) from a previous employer to the next.
 There may also be a spouse in the picture with several retirement accounts of their own, which is something that has to be factored into the household-level financial plan.

 Traditionally, the process of withdrawing from one or more accounts was lengthy.
 Advisors were tasked with figuring out which account to pull from, how to rebalance, and how to make sure it was all tax efficient.
-LifeYield takes the traditional guesswork out of clients’ portfolios by looking at them as a unified managed household (UMH) instead of on an individual account level.
+SEI LifeYield takes the traditional guesswork out of clients’ portfolios by looking at them as a unified managed household (UMH) instead of on an individual account level.

 Understanding Withdrawals, Accounts, and Taxes